Coney-Poney/figura-ponies/README.md

-# Customizable Pony Avatar (Experimental Refactoring) (V3.0.0)
+# Customizable Pony Avatar (Experimental Refactoring) (V3.1.0)
 ## Credits
- - wtrClover: Model creator
+ - wtrClover: Model creator/Texutres
  - Shebang: Repository management/organization
- - KitCat962: Events + Armor API
+ - KitCat962: Armor API
  - GrandpaScout: Animation Blend Library
  - Limit: 90% of the code optimization

 ## Description
 The ponies are here for [Figura Rewrite!](https://modrinth.com/mod/figura) (Version 0.1.0-rc.13 as of writting this) If you want to be a little pony, now you can!

-Thanks to KitCat962 for making the Events and Armor API
+Thanks to KitCat962 for her ArmorAPI

 Thanks to GrandpaScout for Animation Blend Library